UIC-CS484/assignment-1---team-project-proposal-group-14/README.md

 ## NFL Discussion

 The Team will share most of the backend development so everyone gets the experience of setting up a Database and API connection.
-Work will be split up when we begin front-end development or when we get a better grasp on the development process of your project.
+Work will be split up when we begin front-end development or when we get a better grasp on the development process of our project or when our team is more comortable working with the technology stack.

 ## Team
 - Kevin Ramirez